 Paddle the Zambezi past hippos and elephants in prime wilderness

-What is the best time of year to visit attractions in Zimbabwe?
+When is the best season to visit attractions in Zimbabwe?

 May to October (dry season) is best for wildlife viewing — animals concentrate around waterholes.
 Victoria Falls is most dramatic March-May (high water).
 Eastern Highlands are pleasant year-round.